cheezy/data_magic/README.md

 Notice that I am including the module on line 3.
 On lin 8 I am calling the _data_for_ method passing the key _:my_page_.
 The _populate_page_with_ method is a part of the page-object gem.

+Your data might look something like this:

+    my_page:
+      name: Cheezy
+      address: 123 Main Street
+      email: cheezy@example.com
+      pay_type: 'Credit card'

 In order to access the data directly you can just call the method on the module like this:

 ````ruby
   my_data = DataMagic.data_for :my_test
 ````

+## Data generators

+You can call one of many built-in methods in your yaml file to randomize the data.
+Here is an example of how you would randomize the above yaml:

+    my_page:
+      name: ~full_name
+      address: ~street_address
+      email: ~email_address
+      pay_type: ~randomize ['Credit card', 'Purchase order', 'Check']

 ## Known Issues